Website Logo www.CubanCigarWebsite.com

 Market or Commercial Name - Vitola de Salida

 This is the name that the cigar is sold under.
-This name appears on price lists and appears on the cigar packaging.
+This name appears on price lists and the cigar packaging.
 It is a specific name and identifies a single unique cigar.

-For example, a Cohiba Lanceros.
-(Cohiba is the Brand name, Lanceros is the Market name).
+For example, Cohiba Lanceros is a Market name.

 Factory Name - Vitola de Galera

-This is the name that the factory uses to define a specific cigar type (ring size, length, shape, and cap finish).
-This name might appear on catalogue lists but it does not appear on the cigar box packaging.
+This is the name used by the factory to define a specific cigar size (that is, the ring size, length, shape and cap finish).
+This name might appear on catalogue lists but it does not usually appear on the outer cigar box packaging.
+If the cigar is a special release and comes with an internal flyer describing the cigar, this will often list the vitola de galera.

 Common Name